 He then used the profits to found three more social enterprises: a health center, a study center and Tree Adoption Uganda (TAU), a youth-led initiative that jointly addresses the challenges of youth unemployment and climate change.

 And these are not small challenges.
 A large proportion of Uganda’s population is under age 30, at 78 percent, and youth unemployment hit 64 percent in 2012, according to the Brookings Institution think tank — the year Batte founded TAU.
 Between 1990 and 2005, the country’s forest cover declined by about a third, according to Uganda’s National Environment Management Authority.

-As keynote speaker at the Global Landscapes Forum (GLF) in Bonn, Germany on Dec.
-19-20, Batte will share his vision for triangulating corporate social responsibility, socio-economic development and climate-change mitigation through win-win-win arrangements.
+As keynote speaker at the Global Landscapes Forum, Batte will share his vision for triangulating corporate social responsibility, socio-economic development and climate-change mitigation through what he refers to as win-win-win arrangements.

 TAU’s Tree Capital program aims at providing start-up capital to youth with innovative business ideas, particularly those coming from impoverished rural areas, explains Batte.

 The mechanism is simple: the non-governmental organization (NGO) shows entrepreneurs how to set up basic tree nurseries and provides them with a three-year program of business, finance and information and communication technology training and mentoring.